Math Placement FAQ

 Q. Do I need to complete my placement test before orientation?

-However, if you are unable to complete your placement test before orientation, you may still complete the test after your orientation as long as you do so before the start of fall classes.
+However, if you are unable to complete your placement test before orientation, you may still complete the test after your orientation but you will not be able to register for math and science courses require the exam until you’ve completed the test.

 Q. I took an AP Calculus Exam in high school.
 Do I need to take a placement test?